All Products

 Ram policy ack-one-registered-cluster-policy-alicloud-monitor-controller granted to ram user ack-one-user-ce313528c3 successfully.

-Before you install a component in a registered cluster, you must set the AccessKey pair to grant the registered cluster the permissions to access Alibaba Cloud resources.
-Before you set the AccessKey pair, create a RAM user and grant the RAM user the permissions to access Alibaba Cloud resources.
+Before you install a component in a registered cluster, you must obtain an AccessKey pair to access Alibaba Cloud services.
+To create an AccessKey pair, you must first create a RAM user and grant the RAM user the required permissions to access cloud resources.

 1. Create a RAM user.